How the 'final four' states changed their election laws

 Many states were already undergoing major overhauls to their election systems leading up to the 2020 election, even before the pandemic gripped the nation.
 And in the aftermath of the presidential contest, states have doubled down on voting reforms.

 To provide a comprehensive analysis of the voting law changes in every state and Washington, D.C., since 2019, The Fulcrum compiled data from the Voting Rights Lab, the National Conference for State Legislatures, the Brennan Center for Justice, and state statutes and constitutions.
-This sixth installment focuses on the four reliably Democratic states and the District of Columbia.
-The next part will round out the blue state report.
+This 11th installment focuses on the four remaining states.

 The chart below provides an overview of how voting practices have changed or remained the same in these states over the past two years.
 A more detailed explanation of each state's changes follows.